What is cholesterol?

 Understanding your cholesterol results

-When you get your cholesterol result from your doctor it is split into a variety of different measurements.
+When you get your cholesterol result from your doctor it's split into a variety of different measurements.

-- TC which means Total Cholesterol (a measurement of bad and good cholesterol) should be below 5 millimols per litre of blood (mmol/l).
+- TC which stands for total cholesterol (a measurement of bad and good cholesterol) and should ideally be below 5 millimols per litre of blood (mmol/l)

-- A fasting triglyceride sample should be 2 mmols/l or less
+- A fasting triglyceride sample, which should be 2 mmols/l or less

-- A non-fasting triglyceride result of 4 mmols/l or less
+- A non-fasting triglyceride result, which should be 4 mmols/l or less.

 Ways to reduce cholesterol through diet

-- Avoid snacks such as cakes, biscuits, chocolate, pastries and replace with nuts (without coatings), dried and fresh fruit, or hummus
+- Avoid snacks such as cakes, biscuits, chocolate and pastries, and replace with nuts (without coatings), dried and fresh fruit, or hummus.

-- Try and cut out cheese altogether.
-If you must eat cheese, ensure it is low fat or much smaller portion sizes, less often
+- Try to cut out cheese altogether.
+If you must eat cheese, ensure it's low fat or stick to much smaller portion sizes, less often.

-- Eat soups made with vegetable stock and low salt.
-Tomato based sauces, however also be aware of the sugar in some tomato based sauces.
+- Eat soups that are low in salt and made with vegetable stock and choose tomato based sauces over creamy ones.
+However also be aware of the sugar in some tomato based sauces.
 High sugar content food is not good for someone with raised cholesterol.

 - Avoid frying foods.
 Use alternative cooking methods such as grilling, slow cooking and poaching.
-If roasting something ensure you use a small amount of oil and that oil is olive, sunflower or rapeseed.
+If roasting something, ensure you use a small amount of vegetable oil, such as olive, sunflower or rapeseed oil.

 Lifestyle changes to reduce cholesterol

-- Try using stairs instead of lifts or escalators
+- Try using the stairs instead of lifts or escalators

 - Go for a walk during your lunch break